nicoxiang/cqrs-demo/README.md

 In other words, it describes something that you want to be done.
 It also contains the information required to undertake action based on that intent.
 Commands are named with a verb in the imperative mood.
 For example, open a card command or deposit funds command.

+### What is an Event
+Events are objects that describe something that happened in the application.
+A typical source of events is the aggregate.
+When something important in the aggregate occurs, it will raise an event.
+Events are always named in the past participle.
+For example, an event might be something like account opened event or funds deposited events